awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 ### End User License Agreement<a name="end-user-license-agreement"></a>

 AWS customer’s usage of software for 12 months under annual subscription is covered by the EULA you have provided on your product’s details page on AWS Marketplace\.

-## Refund Policy<a name="refund-policy-2"></a>

-If you meter the usage of your software using the AWS Marketplace Metering Service, AWS can issue refunds on your behalf for software charges resulting from software metering errors\.
-If these errors are common across multiple customers, AWS may determine an appropriate refund for each customer and apply it directly to each customer\.
-Refunds issued in connection with the AWS Marketplace Metering Service must be confirmed with the seller once, but does not require the seller to confirm each individual refund\.
-By using the AWS Marketplace Metering Service with a product, you are agreeing to this policy\.